Doing It on Second Life – Part 2: Functions

 Before your avatar is animated by the object, the script may ask whether it is OK to animate your avatar or not.
 It’s like safe sex on top of safe sex here. ;p

-Sitting on furniture is pretty self-explanatory, but sometimes sex functions come from a screen-worn HUD your partner may be wearing, or an object they are wearing on their avatar, without you being able to see the object or HUD itself.
+Sitting on furniture is pretty self-explanatory, but sometimes, sex functions come from a screen-worn HUD your partner may be wearing or an object they are wearing on their avatar, without you being able to see the object or HUD itself.
 In that case, if you see a blue or pink ball appear, that would be a poseball that you sit on.
-The blue pose balls contain male animations, and the pink is for the girls not surprisingly.
-If there is only one poseball appearing, it means the object already controls the other person as they are wearing it.
+The blue pose balls contain male animations, and the pink is for the girls, not surprisingly.
+If there is only one poseball appearing, it means the object already controls the other person as they are wearing or sitting on it.
 If the balls are the same color, there is a script in there that will detect your gender automatically.

 Your avi’s gender

 (Your avi’s gender is based on the shape you wear.
-It is simply a setting in shape file you wear.
-If you’re systematically sat in the wrong position, you might be wearing the wrong gender shape, also possibly making your mesh avatar difficult to shape).
+It is simply a setting in the shape file you wear.
+If you’re systematically sat in the wrong position, you might be wearing the wrong gender shape, also possibly making your mesh avatar difficult to shape.)

-There is also a way to create “median” gendered avatars, but that’s a topic I know very little about myself.
+There is also a way to create non-binary gendered avatars, but that’s a topic I know very little about myself.

 ALIGNING (Menu: Adjust)

-Because everything in Second Life is created by its own users, not everything matches together too well.
-It’s both the beauty and the curse of SL.
+Because everything in Second Life is created by its own users, not everything matches together automatically.
+The variation and number of users is both the beauty and the curse of SL.
 Animations are no exception.

-Many creators, many ways of doing things, many levels of experience, and therefore, one piece of furniture can contain animations from dozens of different creators over 19 (as of writing this) year time span.
+Many creators, many ways of doing things, and many levels of experience, and therefore, one piece of furniture can contain animations from dozens of different creators over 20-year time span.
 This means that each animation is subject to some drama.

 The GOOD SEX